Religion and the Russian invasion of Ukraine: Ukrainian Orthodox Church

+Metropolitan Onufriy Berezovsky, leader of the Ukrainian Orthodox Church (Moscow Patriarchate), has condemned the 2022 Russian invasion of Ukraine.
+Berezovsky's Ukrainian citizenship was revoked by President Volodymyr Zelenskyy after the Security Service of Ukraine discovered that Berezovsky had an undisclosed Russian citizenship.

-There are two major orthodox churches in Ukraine: the Ukrainian Orthodox Church (UOC), which is subordinate to the Russian Orthodox Church, and the Orthodox Church of Ukraine (OCU), subordinate to the Ecumenical Patriarch of Constantinople.
+There are two major orthodox churches in Ukraine: the Ukrainian Orthodox Church (UOC), which is subordinate to the Russian Orthodox Church, and the Orthodox Church of Ukraine (OCU), autocephalous and recognized by the Ecumenical Patriarch of Constantinople.
 The OCU was formed from a 2018 merger of the Ukrainian Autocephalous Orthodox Church (UAOC) and the Ukrainian Orthodox Church – Kyiv Patriarchate (UOC – KP), and was recognised by the Patriarch of Constantinople the following year.

 Metropolitan Onufriy of Kyiv, primate of the UOC called the war "a disaster" stating, "The Ukrainian and Russian peoples came out of the Dnieper Baptismal font, and the war between these peoples is a repetition of the sin of Cain, who killed his own brother out of envy.
 Such a war has no justification either from God or from people."
 On 27 May 2022, following an official church council, it was announced that the Ukrainian Orthodox Church had declared its full independence and autonomy from the Moscow Patriarchate.
 According to The Irish Times, the UOC had removed all references to the Russian Orthodox Church from its founding documents the same month.

-According to Ukrainska Pravda, the Security Service of Ukraine (SBU) has accused the UOC of being used by the Russian government to commit hybrid warfare in Ukraine, even before the start of the full-scale invasion.
+Even so, according to Ukrainska Pravda, the Security Service of Ukraine (SBU) has accused the UOC of being used by the Russian government to commit hybrid warfare in Ukraine, even before the start of the full-scale invasion.
 As of 11 September 2025, over 180 cases have been opened into crimes by UOC priests, including 23 bishops, and 38 priests have been convicted by Ukrainian courts.
 In 2023, SBU-head Vasyl Malyuk said, "I want to emphasise that the enemy values its agents in cassocks highly; for example, one such person was exchanged for 28 Ukrainian servicemen."